 The archaeological evaluation has been successful in fulfilling the primary aims and objectives of the Specification.
-A common stratigraphic sequence was recognised across the site comprised of topsoil (100) sealing subsoil (101) which overlay the natural geology (102).
+A common stratigraphic sequence was recognised across the site comprised of concrete/hardcore (100) sealing a Type 2 substrate (101) which overlay the natural geology (103).
 Therefore, this evaluation has been successful in fulfilling the aims and objectives as set out in the planning condition and the Archaeological Specification.